polyzos/thesis/README.md

 1. **StreamListenerActor** - monitors a list of sources that have been characterized as sources that generate fake news More information can be found on this link: https://arxiv.org/pdf/1707.07592.pdf
 2. **RetweetHandlerActor** - when the StreamListenerActor receives retweets, RetweetHandlerActor fetches the 100 most recent posts for that tweet.
-3. **SampleStreamListenerActor** - Monitors the twitter live stream and fetcher all the incoming data.
+3. **SampleStreamListenerActor** - Monitors the twitter live stream and fetches all the incoming data.

 Running the crawler for almost a week generates about 25GB of data, from the live stream as well as from the sources that are marked as Fake News Generators
 ### 2. Preprocessing (ETL-Pipeline)